CharbelSakr15/champions-league-format-simulation/README.md

-# champions-league-format-simulation
-Statistical simulation of the old UEFA Champions League group stage format using Poisson regression and Monte Carlo methods · Python

 # Champions League Format Simulation (2023/24)

 A statistical simulation project comparing the **old UEFA Champions League group stage format** against the **new league phase format** introduced in 2024/25.
 Built with Python using Poisson regression and Monte Carlo simulation.